 In JPA there is a query API referred to as "criteria", that broadly mirrors the JPQL query syntax.
 This is really an API allowing the construction of queries expression by expression, and optionally making it type-safe.
-It provides two ways of specifying a field/property.
-The first way is using Strings, and the second using a Static MetaModel.
-The advantage of the Static MetaModel is that it means that your queries are refactorable if you rename a field.
+It provides two ways of specifying a field/property; the first way is using Strings, and the second using a Static MetaModel.
+The advantages of the Static MetaModel are that it means that your queries are refactorable if you rename a field, and also that you can dynamically generate the query.
 Each example will be expressed in both ways where appropriate so you can see the difference.